JT3nnis/PMDemo/readme.txt

 Refer to https://localhost:44331/Help

 Use Postman or Fiddler to test API's
-(In Postman I had to disable SSL certificate verification)
+In Postman I had to disable SSL certificate verification (Hit the wrench icon and turn off SSL)

 For example:
 https://localhost:44331/api/Ranking?name=leaderboard&ascending=true&size=15&begin=2